EconLearn

 Excise Tax vs Sales Tax

 Excise Tax and Sales Tax are related concepts in AP Economics that students often mix up.
-In short: excise tax is an excise tax is a tax levied on the production or sale of a specific good or service.
-Meanwhile, sales tax is a sales tax is a tax on goods and services collected at the point of sale as a percentage of the price.
+An excise tax is a tax levied on the production or sale of a specific good or service.
+A sales tax is a tax on goods and services collected at the point of sale as a percentage of the price.
 Here is how they compare side by side.

 Excise Tax